vigneshshettyin/Bulk-Mailer/README.md

 ## Live Deployment 📦

-Deploy it live on web!
+Deploy it live on the web!

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/vigneshshettyin/Bulk-Mailer/tree/master)<br>

 When you are done with the setup, you should host your website online.
-We highly recommend to read through the:<br>
+We highly recommend reading through the:<br>
 - [Deploying on Heroku](https://stackabuse.com/deploying-a-flask-application-to-heroku/).<br>
 - [Deploying on Netlify](https://www.netlify.com/blog/2016/10/27/a-step-by-step-guide-deploying-a-static-site-or-single-page-app/).<br>